zhuoqiang/goslate/README.rst

  translation = list(translation_iter)

-Internally, goslate will first adjust the text to make them not so big that do not fit Google query API nor so small that increase the total HTTP querying times.
-Then it will use concurrent query to speed thing even further.
+Internally, goslate will first adjust the text to make them not so big that do not fit Google query API, nor so small that increase the total HTTP querying times.
+Then it will use concurrent queries to speed things even further.

 Lookup Details in Dictionary
 ================================

-If you want detail dictionary explaination for a single word/phrase, you could
+If you want detail dictionary explanation for a single word/phrase, you could

 .. sourcecode:: python